sylvioneto/terraform_gcp/sole-tenant/README.md

 # Windows Sole-Tenant

-This example creates an environment to demonstrate how to use Sole Tenant nodes to host your Windows Servers VMs on GCP for lift and shift scenarios.
+This example creates an environment to demonstrate how to use Sole Tenant nodes to host your Windows Servers VMs.

+You can use this approach to lift and shift your VMs to Google Cloud using bringing your own licenses ([BYOL](https://cloud.google.com/compute/docs/nodes/bringing-your-own-licenses)).

 Resources created:
 - VPC and Subnet